flashingstars/alx-frontend/0x02-CSS_advanced/README.md

     - The opacity of these elements should be set to the value of 1

 __Does not have to pass w3c__

+31. Target the card-quote that is inside the card-testimonial

+    - Style it so that the position is relative to its parent

+- Target the before pseudo-element of card-quote that is inside the card-testimonial

+    - The content should be set to the value \201C

+    - Absolutely position the selected elements

+    - The vertical position of the selected elements should be -4.5rem

+    - The horizontal position from the left should be -1rem

+    - The foreground color of the selected elements should be set to #efeded

+    - The size of fonts should be 10rem

+    - The z-order should be set to -1

+__Does not have to pass w3c__

+32. __Create some custom properties__

+    - Name: transition-duration, Value: .3s

+    - Name: transition-cubic-bezier, Value: cubic-bezier(0.17, 0.67, 0, 1.01)

+__Add transformations on the card work__

+- Target the card-image when card-work is hover

+    - Use the transform property to apply a scale transform with a value of scale(1.2)

+- Target the card-outer when card-work is hover

+    - Use the transform property apply a scale transform to make the elements shrink.
+Use scale(0.95)

+__Add animations on the navigation items__

+- Inside .nav .nav-link::before

+    - Use the shorthand property transition and have it use the value of var(–transition-duration) var(transition-cubic-bezier)

+__Animate the button background__

+- In the hover state of the button class

+    - The duration of the transition should be set to the variable transition-duration

+    - The transition effect should be applied to the color and background-color properties (transition-property)

+__Add transitions on the card works__

+- Inside card-work:hover .card-image

+    - Use the shorthand property transition and have it use the value of var(–transition-duration) var(transition-cubic-bezier)

+- Inside .card-work .card-inner

+    - Use the shorthand property transition and have it use the value of var(–transition-duration) var(transition-cubic-bezier)

+__Does not have to pass w3c__

+##